-Standard II-Furnishing of Services Requirements-HSAG's Findings and CMO Required Corrective Actions (July 1, 2014-June 30, 2015) Evidence/Documentation Submitted by the CMO Individual(s) Responsible Interventions Planned Intervention Evaluation Method Proposed Completion Date To meet the geographic access standards for PCPs in the urban area, PSHP will: To meet the geographic access standards for PCPs in the rural setting, PSHP will: Peach State will partner with key IPA/PHO providers in each of the six regions to assist with the recruitment of previously opt-out practitioners to opt-in to Peach State's network to fill service gaps.
+Standard II-Furnishing of Services Requirements-HSAG's Findings and CMO Required Corrective Actions (July 1, 2014-June 30, 2015) Evidence/Documentation Submit ted by the CMO Interventions Planned Intervention Evaluation Method Individual(s) Responsible Proposed Completion Date To meet the geographic access standards for PCPs in the urban area, PSHP will: To meet the geographic access standards for PCPs in the rural setting, PSHP will: Peach State will partner with key IPA/PHO providers in each of the six regions to assist with the recruitment of previously opt-out practitioners to opt-in to Peach State's network to fill service gaps.
 In addition, collaboration with our par rural hospitals to assist with adding all new RHCs which will help to provide coverage in densely populated areas.
-Also, Peach State will contract with newly Georgia All coordination efforts for Clyde White, Vice President, Medicaid enrolled providers that offer an Contracting Peach State the delivery of specialty opportunity to meet access standards.
-Finally, Health Plan services in the rural areas our provider relations team will assist in of telehealth originating recruitment of non-Medicaid enrolled providers sites and provider to get them to become eligible as a Medicaid recruitment are ongoing. provider.
-To meet the geographic access standards for specialists in the urban setting, PSHP will: To meet the geographic access standards for specialists in the rural setting, Peach State has December 2015 expand our collaboration with the Georgia Partnership for Telehealth, local health departments and other venues that have access to telehealth equipment to ensure specialty access within the county.
-As a result, Peach State has partnered with Albany Area Primary Health Care, Inc., South Central Primary Care Center, Inc., and Bleckly Memorial Hospital.
-Peach State will provide transportation for members to and from these locations as needed.
-Member Services team will assist members with scheduling appointments and transportation needs.
+Also, Peach State will contract with newly Georgia Medicaid enrolled providers that offer an opportunity to meet access standards.
+Finally, our provider relations team will assist in recruitment of non-Medicaid enrolled providers to get them to become eligible as a Medicaid provider.
+Clyde White, Vice President, Contracting Peach State Health Plan • All coordination efforts for the delivery of specialty services in the rural areas of telehealth originating sites and provider recruitment are ongoing.
+To meet the geographic access standards for specialists in the urban setting, PSHP will: To meet the geographic access standards for specialists in the rural setting, Peach State has expand our collaboration with the Georgia Partnership for Telehealth, local health departments and other venues that have access to telehealth equipment to ensure specialty • December 2015